guyplusplus/Dynatrace-Concurrency/README.md

 2025-05-10T09:13:00Z,1,1
 ```

-The reports concludes with the following information that is important to read to possibly tune the request:
+The reports concludes with the following information that is important to read to possibly tune the request.
+It shows in particular the maximum concu
+across all events.

 ```text
 Engine max Concurrency: 2